-The first thing when we used to think of food trucks decades ago was that they were “cockroach catchers.”
+Food trucks decades ago were known as “cockroach catchers.”
 That’s because they served mystery meat that mostly made you sick.
-Now food trucks serve excellent haute cuisine that will satiate even the most discerning palate.
+But that’s in the past.
+Today food trucks serve amazing haute cuisine that will satiate even the most discerning palate.

-L.A. street food can be found all year round at festivals, farmer’s markets, night markets, parking lots, and even in alleys.
+L.A. food trucks and street food vendors set up at festivals, farmers’ markets, night markets, parking lots, and even in alleys.

 Foodieland Night Market at the Rose Bowl

-I’ve been to all sorts of foodie events in L.A. but I hit the jackpot when I attended the Foodieland Night Market at Rose Bowl Stadium.
-It was only $5 to sign up so I thought, “why not?”
+I’ve been to many foodie events in L.A., but I hit the jackpot when I attended the Foodieland Night Market at Rose Bowl Stadium.
+It was only $5 to sign up, so I thought, “Why not?”
 Saturday and Sunday were already sold out, but Friday was open, so I registered on Eventbrite.
 I had no idea how popular it was.

 I took note of where I parked so I could find my way back to my car and walked to the gate.
 What I saw were what seemed to be miles of food booths stretched from one end of the Rose Bowl complex to the other.